-(noun) Moving from one role to another one.
+(noun) Moving from one role to another.

 - Plural: role transitions

-- Variant form: role-transition
+- Variant spelling: role-transition

 - Role Theory Resources – Books, Journals, and Helpful Links